Zachary-Harrison/FrappuccinoShop/README.md

 > bash $ cd app/cs3450_group10

 Run the server using the following command.
+(3000 is port, this is changable)

 > bash $ python3 manage.py runserver 3000

 In a web browser, navigate to http://localhost:3000/shop_app to view the app.
+3000 may be replaced with any port you wish to host the webserver on.

 ### Unit Testing Instructions